 In the old UI, frozen scenarios would be shown with an icy blue background in the table of scenarios.
 We lost the coloring in the new UI, but now it's back.
 Thank you to user Dorothy for pointing out this omission.

-When describing the number of scenarios in mixed-strength tests, the revisions UI used the (internal) term, -1
+When describing the number of scenarios in mixed-strength tests, the revisions UI used the (internal) term, -1 rather than mixed-strength as the strength indicator.

 We normally don't comment on these type of DevSecOps improvements here since they don't directly impact you as a user of the tool, but since we are all involved in the software development life-cycle in our respective teams, I thought it might be interesting to mention that we moved from a cloud-hosted Jenkins server and AWS CodeBuild as our CI/CD pipeline to GitHub Actions to power our CI/CD pipeline.